How much does a funeral cost in NSW? (2026 guide)

 Corporate versus independent in NSW

-A 2019 Gathered Here report found that funeral providers with 5 or more branches charged 20.81% above the national average at the time.
-The gap is most visible in direct cremation: Rosemary Funeral Services charges $1,900 while White Lady (Bankstown) charges $7,918 for the same service.
+A 2019 Gathered Here pricing report found funeral providers with 5 or more branches charged 20.81% above the national average at the time.
+The gap is most visible in direct cremation: Rosemary Funeral Services charges $1,900 while White Lady (Pennant Hills) charges $8,883 for the same service.
+A larger provider may still suit some families for reasons like consistency, scale, particular facilities or round-the-clock cover, so weigh price alongside what each one includes.

 Corporate vs independent funeral directors: who charges more and why

-Ask what the professional service fee covers.
-This is the single largest line item ($2,500 to $5,210+ in NSW) and the one with the least explanation.
-If a provider will not explain it, that is information in itself.
+The professional service fee.
+This is usually the single largest line item ($2,500 to $5,210+ in NSW) and the one with the least explanation.
+Asking a provider to explain what it covers is one way to compare like with like.

 Related information